Alexed93/rablackford/content/plugins/conditional-shipping-for-woocommerce/readme.txt

 = Support Policy =

-If you need any help with the plugin, feel free to contact us either by email (support@wooelements.com) or [WordPress plugin support forum](https://wordpress.org/support/plugin/conditional-shipping-for-woocommerce).
+If you need any help with the plugin, please create a new post on the [WordPress plugin support forum](https://wordpress.org/support/plugin/conditional-shipping-for-woocommerce/).
+It will be checked regularly but please note that response cannot be guaranteed to all issues.
+Priority email support is available for the Pro version.

 = Other Useful Plugins =